 Development of Institutional Admissions Policy -- Academic Performance Indicators

 In addition to determining college-readiness as described above, institutions shall each develop individual admissions standards using academic performance indicators.
 Academic performance indicators are defined in C.R.S.
 23-1-113.
-For the purposes of the Colorado Admissions Standards, institutions must use at a minimum all three of the following indicators as first-time admissions academic performance indicators:
+For the purposes of the Colorado Admissions Standards, institutions must use at a minimum the following two indicators as first-time admissions academic performance indicators – institutions have the option to require national assessment scores:

-Assessment scores;

 Grade point average (GPA); and

 Rigor.